torchnyu/blog/_posts/2021-03-19-the-value-of-niches.md

 you have that interest, you can go off and do some research.
 Ask professors, read papers, skim some textbooks.

+The next most organic way is to look at your existing interests and see if you can parlay them into niches.
+Did you like tinkering with electronics?
+Maybe embedded systems is your thing.
+Do you like dance?
+Maybe wearable electronics and human computer interaction is your area.
+Are you into a sport?
+Maybe you could use computer vision to analyze it.

 If you can't find a niche organically, then you can still explore different areas.
 First, ignore all the web/iOS/systems, whatever.
 That's still too broad.
 Get very very very specific.
 Learn